rsg435/DeveloperAssessment/README.md

 ## What I would improve

-I deliberately kept the solution very lightweight due to time constraints.
+I deliberately kept the solution very lightweight due to time constraints and for ease of understanding.
 However, given more time or in a production scenario, I would:

 1. Improve error handling by using specific exception types, adding a greater number of defensive checks, and installing a logging framework
-1. Replace the SQLite database with a more robust SQL Server database hosted on a separate DB server.
+1. Replace the SQLite database with a more robust SQL Server database hosted on a separate DB server
 1. Move the database connection string into a separate configuration file
 1. Implement a data access layer with repository pattern for database interactions
 1. Implement a service layer for business logic